SendiAp/Remaining/README.md

-## I got an A on my origami assignment when I turned my paper into my teacher
+## Feeling pretty proud of myself.
+The Sesame Street puzzle I bought said 3-5 years, but I finished it in 18 months.